Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

 When $l_k$ becomes full, make $\mathit{last}_{l_k}$ equivalent to $l_k$'s worst assigned student through the following method.
 Perform a backward traversal through the array $\mathit{preference}_{l_k}$, starting at $\mathit{last}_{l_k}$, and continuing until $l_k$'s worst assigned student, say $s_{i'}$, is encountered (each student stores a pointer to their assigned project, or a special null value if unassigned).
-Deletions must be carried out in the preference list of each student who is worse than $s_{i'}$ on $l_k$'s preference list (precisely those students whose position in $\mathit{preference}_{l_k}$ is greater than or equal to that stored in $\mathit{successor}_{l_k}(\mathit{preference}_{l_k}(s_{i'}))$)\footnote{For efficiency, we remark that it is not necessary to make deletions from the preference lists of lecturers or projected preference lists of lecturers, since the while loop of \texttt{Algorithm { SPA-ST-}super} involves students applying to projects in the head of their list.}.
+Deletions must be carried out in the preference list of each student who is worse than $s_{i'}$ on $l_k$'s preference list (precisely those students whose position in $\mathit{preference}_{l_k}$ is greater than or equal to that stored in $\mathit{successor}_{l_k}(\mathit{preference}_{l_k}(s_{i'}))$)\footnote{For efficiency, we remark that it is not necessary to make deletions from the preference lists of lecturers or projected preference lists of lecturers for each project the lecturer offers, since the while loop of Algorithm {\sf SPA-ST-super} involves students applying to projects in the head of their preference list.}.

 When $l_k$ becomes oversubscribed, we can find and delete the students at the tail of $l_k$ by performing a backward traversal through the array $\mathit{preference}_{l_k}$, starting at $\mathit{last}_{l_k}$, and continuing until we encounter a student, say $s_{i'}$, such that $\mathit{predecessor}_{l_k}(\mathit{preference}_{l_k}(s_{i'}))$ stores the \texttt{false} boolean.
 If $l_k$ becomes undersubscribed after we break the assignment of students encountered on this traversal (including $s_{i'}$) to $l_k$, rather than update $\it{last}_{l_k}$ immediately, which could be expensive, we wait until $l_k$ becomes full again.
 The cost of these traversals taken over the algorithm's execution is thus linear in the length of $l_k$'s preference list.